 Is there a teenager living in your household?
 Then perhaps you will know very well how dark his room remains throughout much of the day.

 Try to ensure that all drapes are pulled back to allow the sunlight to provide a small amount of natural heat.
 Additionally, there are window coverings available designed to be energy efficient and prevent heat loss.

 How often do you scrabble around desperately searching for your cell phone charger?
 It can seem sensible to leave it plugged into the wall, but this is continuing to consume energy even when not in use.

 Even when appliances are ‘turned off’, they can still drain power, so it is important to unplug.
 ‘Standby’ or ‘idle’ modes on many electrical appliances also use small amounts of energy, also known as Standby power or Vampire power.

-If you have tweaked your routine and followed the above steps, but you are still facing mammoth outgoings, perhaps it is time to try out an impartial energy comparison on Simply Switch and find a better deal when it comes to utility bills such as energy, cell phone, Internet, mortgages and more.
+If you have tweaked your routine and followed the above steps, but you are still facing mammoth outgoings, perhaps it is time to try out an impartial energy comparison and find a better deal when it comes to utility bills such as energy, cell phone, Internet, mortgages and more.

 It couldn’t be easier to discover the most competitive rates and best packages to suit your family’s needs.
 Business owners could also benefit from comparing energy prices.

 Major appliances consume most of the electricity in our homes.
 An old AC or a freeze can run havoc on your energy bill.
 Buy/replace sooner and don’t forget to buy only energy star appliances.